ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

 - Adjourned for warrant - they could come in at any time
 - Committed to Crown

-Finally there are outcomes that do not involve probation, fines, exclusion orders etc. Admin may add a note to NDelius but most won’t have time.
+Finally there are outcomes that do not involve probation, fines, exclusion orders etc. Admin may add a note to NDelius but most won't have time.

 {% from "figure/macro.njk" import appFigure with context %}
 {{ appFigure({